raviqqe/aruba-go/README.md

 aruba
 ```

-For more information, see `boca --help`.
+For more information, see `aruba --help`.

 ## License